 Gasperini appears to have learned the technical skills to operate his botnet after he worked together with his brother as the technical staff of an online betting site.

-Besides running the botnet to perform click-fraud, Gasperini later started renting traffic from the botnet to other sites.
+Besides running the botnet to allegedly perform click-fraud, authorities state that Gasperini later started renting traffic from the botnet to other sites.
 He invoiced these companies in his own name, but never more than €5,000 per invoice, the minimum value for which freelancers don't have to apply VAT (value added tax) in Italy.

 Because occasional freelancers can't work for more than 30 days per calendar year, he used the personal tax codes of his brother and the other four accomplices to launder the money obtained from these contracts.

-After the guilty verdict from last week, yesterday, on August 9, a US judge sentenced Gasperini to one year in prison, a $100,000 fine, and one year of supervised release following incarceration.
+After the verdict from last week, yesterday, on August 9, a US judge sentenced Gasperini to one year in prison, a $100,000 fine, and one year of supervised release following incarceration.
+Gasperini's prison setence is offset by his 13-month pretrial detention.